Root Cause Analysis: Track down anomalies in your data

 To examine this anomalous data point using Root Cause Analysis, follow these steps:

 Click Anomaly + Forecast to confirm that the result you're interested in is actually a statistical anomaly.
-Amplitude will enhance the chart to display the statistically-expected values for each day, as well as a range of values that would not be considered anomalous (in other words, values that could be attributable to random chance).
+Amplitude enhances the chart to display the statistically-expected values for each day, as well as a range of values that would not be considered anomalous (in other words, values that could be attributable to random chance).

 Click on the data point to bring up the Microscope.
 Then click Run Root Cause Analysis.
 Scroll down to view the Root Cause Analysis tab.